 Transportation that does exist is not dependable due to infrequent service, lack of evening, weekend, and late-night service, and long travel times requiring multiple transfers and fares.
 In particular, the transbay corridor between Oakland and San Francisco is overcrowded.

-Without investments to upgrade the current rail system, traffic, pollution, and long travel times will get worse.
+Without investments to upgrade the current passenger rail system, traffic, pollution, and long travel times will get worse.
 Most commuters in and around the Megaregion will continue to use cars.
 The result will be increasingly unreliable travel times and damage to the environment and public health.

 Link21 and its partners will help solve Northern California’s transportation challenges.